VMRO-DPMNE: Mickoski's leadership

 The party became the main oppositional force which participated in the 2022 North Macedonia protests, surrounding its accession into the EU.
 In September 2022, the party proposed a referendum under which the friendship treaty between Bulgaria and North Macedonia would be denounced.
 The party is against the recognition of the Bulgarians in North Macedonia as an official ethnic minority, which is conditio sine qua non the country to become a member of the EU.
+VMRO-DPMNE argued that the proposal leads to "Bulgarianisation" of the country.
+(Note: In 2025, Mickoski stated that constitutional changes could not proceed unless the EU provided credible assurances that this would be the final identity-related demand and that Bulgaria would not be able to impose further vetoes based on historical or linguistic disputes after the amendment was adopted.
+Furthermore, as the European Court of Human Rights has repeatedly found Bulgaria in violation of international conventions regarding the Macedonian minority, and its recommendations have remained unimplemented, Mickoski's government regards their implementation by Sofia as a second condition for introducing constitutional changes.)
 In this way, the party effectively halted the European integration of North Macedonia.
+Per political scientist Yorgos Christidis, VMRO-DPMNE has been sceptical to the pro-Western orientation of North Macedonia.

 The party won the 2024 parliamentary elections.
+The party had won the elections based on denouncing the foreign policy of the previous government, opposing the 2017 treaty with Bulgaria, the Prespa Agreement, and the French proposal as "bad agreements for Macedonia's national interests".
 It formed a government with VLEN and ZNAM in June.
-On 25 September 2024, the EU announced the separation of Albania from North Macedonia on the EU accession path.
-Following this decision, Albania continued its path separately.

 Youth Force Union

 The Youth Force Union (Унија на млади сили на ВМРО-ДПМНЕ), also known as UMS (УМС), is the youth wing organisation of the VMRO-DPMNE, formed in 1991.

 A number of projects arising from the Youth Force Union were conducted in the past 20 years.
 It organised demonstrations against the introduction of the Albanian language in the pedagogical faculty of the University of Skopje in 1997.